Hardware Configuration Reference Guide

 - Memory bandwidth

-Newer cards like the Volta V100 have higher double-precision compute performance, which is important in geospatial analytics.
-The Pascal P100 and Volta V100 models support the NVLink interconnect, which can provide a significant speed increase for some query workloads.
+Newer cards like the Tesla V100 have higher double-precision compute performance, which is important in geospatial analytics.
+The Tesla V100 models support the NVLink interconnect, which can provide a significant speed increase for some query workloads.

 |P100||16 GB||3584||732 GB/sec||Yes|